 In this guide, we cover the basics of motor oil and expiration dates.
 We also show you how to tell if the motor oil is no longer good and show you how to keep it fresher in the future.

 Does Motor Oil Expire?

-Motor oil does expire over time.
-However, it’s not simple to tell when it’s bad.
-While you can look at the expiration dates on the bottle, motor oil can also go bad just from sitting in a car engine for too long or when it is stored improperly.
+Yes, motor oil expires over time.
+However, it is not easy to tell when it is bad.
+Although you can look at the expiration dates on the bottle, motor oil can also go bad just from sitting in a car engine for too long or when stored improperly.